 CERSAI stands for Central Registry of Securitisation Asset Reconstruction and Security Interest of India.
 The Ministry of Finance created this centralised platform under the provisions of the Securitisation and Reconstruction of Financial Assets and Enforcement of Security Interest (SARFAESI) Act, 2002.

-The main purpose of the Central Registry is to maintain records of all types of security interests.
+The main purpose of it is to maintain records of all types of security interests.
 It also seeks to prevent fraud in loan cases with multiple lending from different banks using the same immovable property.

-It prevents fraudulent activities, such as multiple financing and benami transactions.
+It helps prevent fraudulent practices such as multiple loans taken against the same property and benami transactions

-By providing clear and transparent records to the lenders, CERSAI also reduces the risk of litigation.
+By maintaining clear and accessible records of registered charges, CERSAI reduces disputes and lowers the risk of litigation for lenders

 Whenever banks or lenders provide a loan against a property, they need to register the charges on the Central Registry.
 It acts as a public database accessible to all regulated lenders.